DrakirL/DrakirL.github.io/p10/ancestry.md

 You gain 5 additional Skill Point.
 <br><br>
 **Mage** <br>
-You learn one Cantrip Spell of your choice from any Spell List.
+You learn one Rank 1 Cantrip Spell of your choice from any Spell List.
 <br><br>
 **Warrior** <br>
 You have one additional Hit Die.